enketo/enketo-core/README.md

 The core can be fairly easily extended with alternative themes.
 See the *default* and the *formhub* themes already included in /src/sass.
-We would be happy to discuss whether your contribution should be a part of the core, the default them or be turned into a new theme.
+We would be happy to discuss whether your contribution should be a part of the core, the default theme or be turned into a new theme.
 Once the JS modernization work is complete, themes can include/exclude JS widgets as well!

 ###Acknowledgements